JMarte03/basic-styling-react-native/README.md

-# 📱  React Native Starter App
+# 📱  React Native Starter App:

 This app is a simple React Native application designed to demonstrate the basic principles of React Native development.